 One year, we had an ice cream making party.
 We kept it simple and made vanilla ice cream, put it into freezer bags, sealed them, and played catch with our friends.
 That was perfect for kiddos who were tiny.

 As our kids grow, we can try more involved recipes.
 Shelagh Mullen from She Cooks Design has offered us another delicious recipe to introduce to you during the last moments of Dairy Month.
-Let’s take advantage of those strawberries we picked up from the berry farm and get to work making delicious memories.
+Let’s take advantage of those ripe strawberries we picked up from the berry farm and get to work making delicious memories.

 If you’re planning to use fresh strawberries in your ice cream recipe, the window to pick them in Minnesota runs from roughly mid-June through the first couple weeks of July.
 Picking our own berries is one of our family’s sweetest summer traditions.
 We’re happy to share our list of the best strawberry farms in the Twin Cities along with tips for berry picking with kids.

+First, dress in something you don’t mind getting strawberry juices all over.
 Once you’re in the kitchen: kids can hull the strawberries and cut the strawberries too if they know how to use a knife.
 They can also measure out the ingredients, and mix in the bowl.
 Be sure to keep them engaged and having fun!

 Strawberry Ice Cream with Pomegranate Molasses

 - 3 cups hulled and chopped strawberries about 1-1/2 lbs

 - 1/2 cup brown sugar